 Of course, New Hampshire has plenty of historical sites including The Musterfield Farm Museum, just one mile up the road; the John Hay Estate (also known as The Fells) on Lake Sunapee; or Saint-Gaudens National Historic Site and Canterbury Shaker Village, all only a short drive away.

 When you’re ready for wholesome entertainment, we can direct you to the seasonal choices.
 In the summer, The New London Barn Theater offers nightly summer stock productions of toe-tapping musicals.
 If your tastes run to jazz or big band or classical, we’ll send you to a concert at the Town Hall or at the village green bandstand.
-During the winter, Colby-Sawyer and Dartmouth Colleges both offer live theater as well as sports events and there are art museums.
+During the winter, Colby-Sawyer and Dartmouth College both offer live theater as well as sports events and there are art museums.
 Shopping and antiquing at local shops is always a popular activity, all year round.

 Our central location in New England allows for easy day trips to the Maine seacoast, the New Hampshire White Mountains and the Green Mountains of Vermont.
 We can suggest a route that takes in lots of scenery, shopping and sights and brings you back here for a good night’s rest.
-For more ideas on what to do, visit our Dining/Fun Page.
+For more ideas on what to do, visit our Activities Page.